monk-io/monk-mattermost/mattermost-preview/README.md

 This repository contains Monk.io template to deploy Mattermost-preview system either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).

-This template includes Nginx as a reverse proxy a Mattermost-preview out of box.
+This template includes Nginx as a reverse proxy to work with  Mattermost-preview out of box.

 ## Start